Inklingo

 AdjectiveA2General

-Use 'quedado' when describing something that has been left or remained in a particular place or state, often implying it was set aside.
+Use 'quedado' to describe something that was left or remained in a particular place or state.

 A small, brightly colored red toy wagon sitting stationary on a green hill, suggesting it has remained in that spot.